-Established in 1851, this brewery awarded the Gold Metal of Japan National Sake Appraisal 8 times in the low.
+Established in 1851, this brewery was awarded the Gold Medal of Japan National Sake Appraisal 8 times in the low.
 This is the highest score in Saitama prefecture.
 The brewing water is the underground water which contains lots of mineral and purified by limestones of Mountain Chichibu.
 With using the traditional skill, they brew the MIKADOMATSU.
 What’s important is to develop the brand-new sake fitting the latest trend with keeping the core of our own tradition.

 ・Awarded 97th Nanbu Toji Sake Appraisal

 ・Gold medal Japan National Sake Apprisal 8 times

 ・SAKE COMPETITION 2017 Silver Medal